netascode/ansible-dc-vxlan/docs/Handling_Secrets_Guide.md

 * The `env_var_` lookup mechanism is not supported for policies referencing a file.

 * If an environment variable changes, the change will not be detected in case of a diff run (enabled by default), because the configuration in the data YAML files still looks the same.
 To enforce a new lookup, you can set the `force_run_all` parameter to true.

+* Secrets are not shown in rendered payload files, but the resolved value is handled in memory and may therefore still be visible in logs.
+This applies to NaC collection tasks as well as the `cisco.dcnm` collection.
+When `cisco.dcnm` logging is enabled, its modules can log the request parameters, payload, and controller response, which include the resolved value.